Digital Projection Mapping | MediaCityUK

-To provide a suitable surface to enable the BBC Building at MediaCityUK to be a huge Screen at the centre of the outdoor Event.
+The Creative Place was assigned the task of designing a suitable surface to facilitate this and they planned to turn the BBC building into a giant project screen using one-way vision window film.
 The brief was complicated by the need to have the projection visible both on the outside and the inside of the building from a single projection point.
 Performance Translucent White in 30% transparency was the ideal solution.

-The contribution played by Contra Vision was in advising the design agency on the ideal product for this particular application.
+Contra Vision advised the design agency on the ideal product for this application.
 In this instance they selected Performance Translucent White perforated window film to transform the MediaCity buildings into a giant projection screen with images visible from both inside and outside the building.
-The images led audiences through the experience of war, from young men signing up to serve in battle, to the feeling of claustrophobic damp in the trenches, the fears of the families left behind and the fear of going over the top.
-A blaze of fireworks transported audiences from the tranquillity of peacetime to the battlefields of the Western Front to remember the millions of military and civilian lives lost.